 Git is traditionally used to store and version small files <100MB (scripts, READMEs, etc.), however, we can still version large artifacts (datasets, model weights, etc.) using text pointers pointing to blob stores.
 These pointers will contain information such as where the asset is located, it's specific contents/version (ex. via hashing), etc. We'll see this in action in our versioning lesson where we'll create a pointer to a specific version of our dataset and models.

-Initialize a local repository (.git directory) to track our files.
+Initialize a local repository (

 If we run